NicholasLYang/uptointerpretation/content/posts/i-dont-know-anything-do-you.md

 path.
 Companies want warm bodies and don't want to spend 3-5 years training them, especially if they leave soon after.

+This isn't a post with an answer.
+Career progression for developers is very much an unsolved question.
+It's unsolved because neither the companies nor the employees would want an arrangement that restricts them.